citrus/spree_essentials/README.md

 Spree Essentials provides other extensions with:

+* An asset-upload interface
 * An easy markdown editor with ajax preview
-* Image picker for embedding images into markdown editor
+* Image picker for embedding uploaded images into markdown editor
+* A common navigation tab ("Content")

 Current essential-aware extensions include: